SModelS/smodels/docs/manual/source/BasicInput.rst

 The main input for SModelS is the full model definition, which can be given in the two following forms:

-* a SLHA (SUSY Les Houches Accord) file containing masses, branching ratios and cross-sections for the BSM states (see an example file :download:`here <examples/example.slha>`)
+* a SLHA (SUSY Les Houches Accord) file containing masses, branching ratios and cross sections for the BSM states (see an example file :download:`here <examples/example.slha>`)
 * a LHE (Les Houches Event) file containing parton level events (see an example file :download:`here <examples/example.lhe>`)